skwirrel/multiUserWebServer/README.md

     - Creating a databases for new users

 ## Installation
-1. Start with a clean "minimal" CentOS 7 install
+1. Start with a clean Debian 12 install
 2. Work through the instructions in `setupNotes.txt`
 3. Copy `scripts/multiUserWebServer.conf.default` to `scripts/multiUserWebServer.conf` and then edit `scripts/multiUserWebServer.conf` to contain appropriate values
 4. Run `makeUsers.sh` from the command line - this will finish off the installation by installing the neccessary Cron and Apache configuration files